505 W. Chapel Hill Street

 The City Council has expressed an interest in exploring the possibilities and maintaining control of the overall project through a long-term lease of the property with these priorities in mind.

 General Services is working with HR&A to move this redevelopment forward by exploring the opportunities to create a memorable and iconic space that represents the complexity and diversity of Durham.
-The next steps include the approval of the firms to be invited to submit Request for Proposals to be considered.
-The City of Durham is more than hopeful that this third time around will be successful especially since the City plans to remain in the picture as a redevelopment partner and there is more flexibility for how the development teams will work together.
+The City of Durham is more than hopeful that this third time around will be successful especially since The City plans to remain in the picture as a redevelopment partner and there is more flexibility for how the development teams will work together.

-Please contact Stacey Poston, Assistant Director of the General Services Department, at [email protected] with any questions.
+Please contact Tara Nichols, Senior Real Estate Officer of the General Services Department, at [email protected] with any questions.